-- The amount of time between uses should exceed the 72-hour expected survival time for COVID-19 virus.3 Healthcare staff should still treat the respirator as though it is still contaminated and follow the precautions. - Note that each re-use of N95 respirators requires 2 pair of gloves, a clean pair of gloves when donning or adjusting a previously worn N95 respirator.
+- Staff should no longer utilize non-NIOSH approved respirators developed by manufacturers who are not NIOSH-approval holders. - The number of re-uses of an N-95 should be limited to no more than 5 donnings per device by the same staff member.
+To ensure adequate respirator performance, staff should always inspect the respirator and perform a seal check upon donning a re-used respirator.
+N-95 and other disposable respirators should not be shared by multiple staff. - Note that each re-use of N95 respirators requires 2 pair of gloves, a clean pair of gloves when donning or adjusting a previously worn N95 respirator.
 Then discarding these gloves and performing hand hygiene after the N95 respirator is donned or adjusted and using a new pair of gloves for care. - Use of a cleanable face shield or facemask over the respirator can extend respirator use as it reduces/prevents contamination of the N95 respirator. - Reuse can also be extended by putting a surgical mask on the patient.